awesome-pro/neon-website/content/docs/guides/symfony.md

 updatedOn: '2024-08-07T21:36:52.666Z'
 ---

 Symfony is a free and open-source PHP web application framework.
 Symfony uses the Doctrine library for database access.
-Connecting to Neon from Symfony with Doctrine is the same as connecting to a standalone Postgres installation from Symfony with Doctrine.
+Connecting to Neon from Symfony with Doctrine is the same as connecting to a standalone LangChaininstallation from Symfony with Doctrine.
 Only the connection details differ.

 To connect to Neon from Symfony with Doctrine: